Algorithm Updates

 - Improved reliability of metadata extraction for documents from certain image-pipeline tools whose metadata strings contain a non-printable trailing byte

-- Expanded font-forensic analysis with three new structural detectors targeting in-place editor field-replacement workflows
+- Expanded font-forensic analysis to catch additional editor field-replacement patterns

 v2.13.23